TextsHQ/texts-ingest/readme.md

   ]
 }
 ```
-and run Texts normally or in Terminal with `/Applications/Texts.app/Contents/MacOS/Texts --log-level=dev`
+and run Texts normally or in Terminal like `/Applications/Texts.app/Contents/MacOS/Texts --log-level=dev`